lk77/vuesax/docs/components/dropDown.md

    parameters: Icon Pack Class Name
    description: Icon Pack to be used.
 If not set, icon will default to Material Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
    default: material-icons
+ - name: vs-insert
+   type: String
+   parameters: css selector
+   description: You can specify in which element the dropdown will be created, with a selector
+   default: body
 ---

 # DropDown